 - Instead of using DIP switches for programming, my computer has an Arduino interface with an app on the PC(This could actually be used with a breadboard computer too.).

 - Everything is assembled from scratch.
-For example, flipflops, that then make registers that in turn are used to make the RAM, the program counter is was made by multiple ripple carry counter, …
+For example, flip-flops, which then make registers that in turn are used to make the RAM, the program counter was made by multiple ripple carry counters, …

 - Instead of using 7 segment displays and LEDs to display the output register and bus content, I used an Arduino with an OLED display is used.